Last updated June 2020.

 Getting Around the City

-To make the most of your time in Chicago, I recommend getting a CTA metro pass.
+For this downtown Chicago itinerary, I recommend getting a CTA metro pass.
 You can get your pass at any Ventura Vending machine or Ventura retailer in Chicago.
 It’s also a good idea to wear comfortable shoes — this is a must when visiting Chicago since you’ll be walking around a lot.

 - Chicago CityPASS review 2019: Is it worth it?